-4.1 The Committee shall comprise five members (allowing for any current vacancies); including the Board of Governors Chair, two other Governors including a Governor or Independent Consultant who has skills, knowledge and/or experience of HR and employment, the SU President as student governor, a staff governor and.
-(Due to the Board's current Articles staff and student governors will be in attendance without voting rights.)
-The Board will appoint to the Committee annually, or on retirement of an existing member.

-- 4.2 The Board of Governors shall appoint the Chair of the Committee biennially, from its independent members.
+- 4.1 The Committee shall comprise five members (allowing for any current vacancies); including the Board of Governors Chair, two other Governors including a Governor or Independent Consultant who has skills, knowledge and/or experience of HR and employment, the SU President as student governor, and a staff governor.
+The Board will appoint to the Committee annually, or on retirement of an existing member. - 4.2 The Board of Governors shall appoint the Chair of the Committee biennially, from its independent members.
 The Chair of the Committee must not be the Chair of the Board of Governors.
-The Committee will not normally meet in the absence of the Board of Governors Chair. - 4.3 The Committee may determine to appoint a Chair Designate to have a handover period between the outgoing Chair of the Committee and the new Chair of the Committee, particularly where the latter is relatively new to the Corporation.
+The Committee will not normally meet in the absence of the Board of Governors Chair.

+- 4.3 The Committee may determine to appoint a Chair Designate to have a handover period between the outgoing Chair of the Committee and the new Chair of the Committee, particularly where the latter is relatively new to the Corporation.
 The Chair Designate would not be a formal office and would not carry any specific authority.
-The Chair Designate will need to be formally appointed as the Chair of the Committee on the retirement of the existing Chair of the Committee. - 4.4 Senior Post Holders and members of staff, other than the Staff Governor, shall not be eligible for appointment to the Committee. - 4.5 The College's Head of Human Resources will routinely attend the Committee for those agenda items appropriate to his/her duties.
+The Chair Designate will need to be formally appointed as the Chair of the Committee on the retirement of the existing Chair of the Committee. - 4.4 Senior Post Holders and members of staff, other than the Staff Governor, shall not be eligible for appointment to the Committee. - 4.5 The University's Head of Human Resources will routinely attend the Committee for those agenda items appropriate to his/her duties.
 The Committee may, from time to time, invite the Board of Governors' legal advisors and/or other parties with an established and relevant interest to attend all or part of a meeting.
-Such persons may be invited to speak but may not vote. - 4.6 The Principal will routinely attend the Committee for those agenda items appropriate to his/her duties ie staff and Senior Post Holder pay, but will not attend for any part of the meeting relating to the Principal's remuneration. - 4.7 Given the nature of the work of the Committee, the quorum for meetings shall be two Governors. - 4.8 The Clerk to the Board of Governors shall act as Clerk to the Committee.
+Such persons may be invited to speak but may not vote. - 4.6 The Vice Chancellor will routinely attend the Committee for those agenda items appropriate to his/her duties ie staff and Senior Post Holder pay, but will not attend for any part of the meeting relating to the Vice Chancellor's remuneration. - 4.7 Given the nature of the work of the Committee, the quorum for meetings shall be two Governors. - 4.8 The Clerk to the Board of Governors shall act as Clerk to the Committee.